 '''

--h

-bool

 Print help info and quit

+-h bool

 no

-Print version info and quit
+-version

 bool

--version

 no

+Print version info and quit

+19 Set the nicelevel

+-nice

 int

-19

-Set the nicelevel

--nice

-xvg plot formatting: xmgrace, xmgr or none

--xvq enum xmqrace

 0 Number of positive ions

 -np

 int

+-pname string

 NA Name of the positive ion

--pname string

--pq

-int

 1 Charge of the positive ion

 int

+-pq

 0 Number of negative ions

+int

 -nn

 CL Name of the negative ion

 -nname string

--1 Charge of the negative ion

 -nq

-int
+Charge of the negative ion

+0.6

+Minimum distance between ions

 -rmin

 real

-0.6

-Minimum distance between ions

-Use random placement of ions instead of based on potential.
-The rmin

--random bool

-yes

-option should still work

--seed

-int

 1993

 Seed for random number generator

-real 0.001

-Scaling factor for the potential for -pot

--scale
+int

+-seed

 Specify salt concentration (mol/liter).
 This will add sufficient ions to

 -conc

 real

 reach up to the specified concentration as computed from the volume of

 the cell in the input .tpr file.
 Overrides the -np and -nn options.

 -neutral bool

 This option will add enough ions to neutralize the system.
-In combination

-with the concentration option a neutral system at a given salt concentra-

-tion will be generated.
+These ions are

+no

+added on top of those specified with -np/-nn or -conc.

 '''

-- Calculation of the potential is not reliable, therefore the -random option is now turned on by default. - If you specify a salt concentration existing ions are not taken into account.
+• If you specify a salt concentration existing ions are not taken into account.
 In effect you therefore specify the amount of salt to be added.